EU to back Egypt with large loans aimed at curbing migration

 - Oops!Something went wrong.Please try again later.

-The European Union is to provide Egypt with financial assistance in the form of loans and grants to the amount of €7.4 billion ($8.1 billion) up to the end of 2027, the European Commission announced on Sunday in Cairo.
+The European Commission, in a statement made in Cairo on Sunday, revealed plans to provide financial aid to Egypt through a combination of loans and grants totalling €7.4 billion ($8.1 billion) until the end of 2027.

-The partnership is to include further collaboration on stemming irregular migration, as well as economic and political cooperation, it said at a top-level meeting of EU representatives with Egyptian President Abdel-Fattah al-Sissi.
+This money is intended to be part of a new strategic partnership, as announced by the European Commission during a meeting between EU representatives and Egypt's President Abdel Fattah al-Sissi in Cairo on Sunday.

-In addition to European Commission President Ursula von der Leyen, several other EU officials were expected to attend the meeting in Cairo.
+The cooperation is to focus on stemming irregular migration, as well as economic and political cooperation.

 Von der Leyen has long called for closer cooperation with Egypt, noting in October last year that the country is taking in a growing number of refugees and that the EU has a responsibility to assist.